February 18, 2015

-A team of four freshmen business students from St. Mary’s University took first place last weekend in the NCLC Case Study Competition in Tucson, Arizona.
+A team of four freshman business students from St. Mary’s University took first place last weekend in the NCLC Case Study Competition in Tucson, Arizona.

 Greehey Scholars Cassandra Cantu, Jose Reyes, Carlos Amaya and Guillermo Avelar represented the St. Mary’s Greehey School of Business at the National Collegiate Leadership Conference (NCLC) Feb.
 13-15 at the University of Arizona.
 About 700 students from 25 states were in attendance.